Clean Up Your Digital Footprint

 But even more relevant for today’s technology-crazed society is your digital footprint, and what exactly it says about you.
 If you’ve ever Googled yourself and thought you’d like to erase everything that’s on the first page, it’s time to get started on a little digital spring cleaning.

 Your digital footprint, in easy terms, is just the trail of personal data you’ve left around the internet.
 From passwords to Facebook posts, it all leaves a “footprint” that can be traced back to your name, and whether you mean to or not, it can compile a lot of information about you that helps search engines and social networks sell ad space specifically designed for you.
-Everything from when you first signed into your AOL account to when you launched your MySpace page makes up your digital identity, and if you want to control what’s out there, you can.

 1. Run A Name Search